-WASHINGTON (June 23, 2022) — The American Hospital Association (AHA) has elected Kate Walsh to fill a vacancy on its Board of Trustees for a term effective immediately and ending December 31, 2024.
-The Board of Trustees is the highest policymaking body of the AHA and has ultimate authority for the governance and management of its direction and finances.
+WASHINGTON (September 8, 2022) – The American Hospital Association (AHA) has elected Marc L. Boom, M.D., President and Chief Executive Officer of Houston Methodist in Houston, Texas, as a new member of the Board of Trustees for a three-year term starting Jan.
+1, 2023.
+The Board of Trustees is the highest policymaking body of the AHA and has ultimate authority for the governance and management of its directions and finances.